 A part of the home that’s used most during the school year is the kitchen.

-It’s where everyone goes for an energizing snack, it acts as the perfect gathering space, and maybe even the chosen homework spot.
+It’s where everyone goes for an energizing snack.
+Similarly, it acts as the perfect gathering space, and maybe even the chosen homework spot.

 Start the year out by revamping the most popular areas such as the pantry and Tupperware drawers/cabinets (ultimately making things easy for lunch-making).

-If you think a miniature fridge might do you and your kiddos well, as it gives them their own space to grab-n-go from, find a spot where you can easily snuggle in a fridge like a miniature SMEG (pictured below)!
+A miniature fridge could do you and your kiddos well.
+For your kids, it could give them their own space to grab-n-go from.
+Simply find a spot in your kitchen where you can easily snuggle in a fridge like a miniature SMEG (pictured below)!

 Revamping such popular spots will keep a hectic school year both clean and continually organized.